ilshad/ice.control/src/ice/control/doc/README.rst

 include root configuration file to use entire functionality of the package.

-IMPORTANT NOTE: use Mozilla Firefox.
+IMPORTANT NOTE: use Mozilla Firefox (Google Chrome also supported but possible bugs in UI, please report them).

 Getting started
 ---------------